-After you use Microsoft Expression Blend or Microsoft Visual Studio 2008 to build your application, you can deploy (or publish) your application so that other people can use it.
+After you use Microsoft Expression Blend 2 or Microsoft Visual Studio 2008 to build your application, you need to deploy (or, publish) your application so that other people can use it.

-To deploy a Windows Presentation Foundation (WPF) application that you have created in Expression Blend or Visual Studio 2008, you have to use the deployment tools of Visual Studio 2008.
+To deploy a Windows Presentation Foundation application that you have created in Expression Blend or Visual Studio 2008, you need to use the deployment tools of Visual Studio 2008.
 The tool you use depends on the type of application you want to deliver:

 Standalone application Your application is contained in a single executable file (.exe).
 You can deploy this application by copying it (by using Xcopy), by using Windows Installer, or by using ClickOnce.

-For more information about Xcopy, Windows Installer, ClickOnce, and standalone and browser-hosted applications, see Deploying a Windows Presentation Foundation Application and the "Deploying a XAML Browser Application" section of Windows Presentation Foundation Browser-Hosted Applications Overview on MSDN.
+For more information about Xcopy, Windows Installer, ClickOnce, and standalone and browser-hosted applications, see the Deploying a Windows Presentation Foundation Application topic, and the "Deploying a XAML Browser Application" section of the Windows Presentation Foundation Browser-Hosted Applications Overview topic, on MSDN.

-For an end user to be able to run your Expression Blend application on a computer, the user must have the building blocks of the WPF installed.
+For an end user to be able to run your Expression Blend application on their computer, the user must have the building blocks of the Windows Presentation Foundation installed.
 If the user is running Windows Vista, these building blocks are already installed by default.
-A user running Windows XP or Windows Server 2003 must have the latest service pack installed, and also the Microsoft .NET Framework 3.5 Redistributable Package with Service Pack 1, which contains the WPF building blocks (assemblies).
+If the user is running Microsoft Windows XP or Microsoft Windows Server 2003, they must have the latest service pack installed, as well as the Microsoft .NET Framework 3.5 Redistributable Package with Service Pack 1, which contains the WPF building blocks (or, assemblies).

-If your WPF application is a WPF Browser Application or markup-only (has no code), the user currently has to use Internet Explorer version 6.0 or 7.0 to view your application, and also the Microsoft .NET Framework 3.5 redistributable package.
+If your WPF application is an WPF Browser Application or markup-only, the user currently needs to use Internet Explorer version 6.0 or 7.0 to view your application, as well as the Microsoft .NET Framework 3.5 redistributable package.

-An Expression Blend application is essentially a Windows Presentation Foundation (WPF) or Silverlight application, so the services that secure applications are the same:
+An Expression Blend application is essentially a Windows Presentation Foundation (WPF) application, so the services that secure applications are the same: